 Blogdian

-How to Get Your RUT at the DIAN Step by Step (Natural Person)
+How to Get Your RUT at the DIAN Step-by-Step (Individual)

-Step-by-step guide to register your RUT at the DIAN as a natural person: what documents you need, how the online process works, and the mistakes that most delay the process.
+Step-by-step guide to registering your RUT with the DIAN as an individual: what documents you need, how the online process works, and the errors that most delay the process.

 Colombiano completando el trámite del RUT en la DIAN desde su computador en casa